dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 No further user input or manual conversion should be required.
 The details below are mostly for background.

+2020-04-02
+   Each Recipe and Ingredient may now have an "Introduction" and "Notes" - these are freeform text fields that are simply displayed at the start/end of the detail page for the recipe or ingredient.

 2020-03-20 (v0.93)
    Following on from yesterday's changes, Price has now been fully detached from Product.
 This update also changes Prices to require an